 When we cook pizza at shows and events, we are frequently asked for our dough recipe.
 We are happy to share recipes that we have tested, but that is not the key to our great pizza.
-Our quest for that perfect, crunchy, light crust in the Big Green Egg® started with us tweaking multiple dough recipes.
+Our quest for that perfect, crunchy, light crust in the Big Green Egg® started with tweaking multiple dough recipes.
 The results all seemed pretty average, regardless of the ingredient proportions.
 It wasn't the dough recipe that was holding us back.

 Pizza is a wonderful, simple food consisting of a few ingredients placed on a bread base.
 Dough is made from only a few ingredients: flour, yeast, water and a little salt.
 Fantastic crust is the result of getting the chemistry and physics exactly right.
 Here is a link to a detailed article on the subject click here.
 There are hundreds of postings that endorse cooking pizza at temperatures above 600ºF, but they don't explain why.
 This article explains the importance of temperature on the dough baking process.
-Here is a recap of the action taking place as dough heats in an oven.
+Here is a recap of the action taking place as dough reaches temperatures in an oven.

 Step by step, the dough metamorphosizes from a gooey pale dough blob into a crisp, airy, browned crust.
 The challenge of making extraordinary pizza versus average pizza is that the dough must make this journey at a certain pace.
 A pizza dough placed in a high-temperature oven (>600ºF) will heat from the outside in.
 As the outside of the crust reaches 150ºC (302F) it forms that beautiful toasted brown color and puts off that wonderful bread aroma.
 Then, as it touches 200º (392ºF) it begins to show that black char, hallmark of a wood-fired oven pizza.
 Meanwhile as the internal temperature reaches 100ºC the moisture in the dough turns to steam which cooks the internal portions of the dough leaving it soft and slightly chewy.
-It is just like searing a tuna or a steak - At high temperature the outside gets charred and crispy quickly so the inside does not have time to soak in heat and remains lightly cooked.
+It is just like searing a tuna or a steak - At high temperature the outside gets nicely charred and the inside does not have time to soak in heat and remains lightly cooked.